sujith-eag/vu-library/docs/java/java_core/06_methods/05_Inheritance.md

 }
 ```

-There are no hard and fast rules, but here are two general principles.
-If an instance variable
+Two general principles:

-is to be used only by methods defined within its class, then it should be made private.
+* If an instance variable is to be used only by methods defined within its class, then it should be made private.

-If an instance variable must be within certain bounds, then it should be private and made available only through accessor methods.
+* If an instance variable must be within certain bounds, then it should be private and made available only through accessor methods.
 This way, you can prevent invalid values from being assigned.

-___

-#### Constructors and Inheritance
+## Constructors and Inheritance

 The constructor for the superclass constructs the superclass portion of the object, and the constructor for the subclass constructs the subclass part.

-in practice, most classes will have explicit constructors.
+In practice, most classes will have explicit constructors.

-When only the subclass defines a constructor, the process is straightforward: simply
-construct the subclass object.
+When only the subclass defines a constructor, the process is straightforward: simply construct the subclass object.
 The superclass portion of the object is constructed automatically using its default constructor.

 ```java
 // Constructor for Triangle